A day after the Nats hit four in a row.

 — Jeremy Frank (@MLBRandomStats) June 11, 2019

-Forget about starting a game with three home runs—what are the odds that in that same game, the record for total home runs would be set?
+Forget starting a game with three home runs—what are the odds that in that same game, the record for total home runs is set?

 The Jared Principle.